divsmith/illuminate-airlock/README.md

 Contributing
 ------------
 I'm open to any and all pull requests, from typos to missing method additions to new adapters.
-Please submit all pull requests to the associated dev branch (i.e. 4.2-dev, 4.3-dev, etc).
+Please submit all pull requests to the dev branch.